If you have a rental car . . .

 Private rooms, private bath; accessible by car

-Starting @ US$ 62 per person per night Bed & Breakfast for two guests
+Starting @ US$ 62 per room (2 guests) per night Bed & Breakfast for two guests

 Enjoy a full day of paddling on the Estuario Reloncavi, Chile’s northernmost fjord, with knowledgeable bilingual guides.